grpc/proposal/A51-custom-backend-metrics.md

 it will need to cancel and restart the call.
 The API provided to LB policies needs to allow changing its requested interval at any time;
-this is expected to be a fairly rare operation (usually triggered by a config change for one of the subscribing LB policies), It is important that a load balancing policy is able to re-config the frequency and should not require heavy-weight operations like reconnecting to backends or recreating subchannels or LB policies.
+this is expected to be a fairly rare operation (usually triggered by a config change for one of the subscribing LB policies).
+It is important that a load balancing policy is able to re-config the frequency and should not require heavy-weight operations like reconnecting to backends or recreating subchannels or LB policies.

 Each policy that has subscribed to the data will get a callback whenever a new message is sent to the client on the call.
 As with per-request data, the protobuf deserialization will happen only once.
 The data provided to the callback should be exposed to the LB policy using the same type as used for per-request data.
-Currently, out-of-band reporting only supports utility metrics, details see the Rationale section, but we reserve the right to include costs and LP policy metrics filtering APIs in the future.
+Currently, out-of-band reporting only supports utility metrics (see the Rationale section).
+The LB policy API implementation does not filter out reqeust cost metrics, but we reserve the right to do so in the future.
 The API for subscribing to out-of-band reports must be available to LB policies at any level of the routing hierarchy, including both leaf LB policies (whose children are subchannels) and parent LB policies (whose children are other LB policies).
 Note that there may be multiple LB policies in the routing hierarchy that are interested in subscribing.